Prof. James M. LaFave, NSEL Director

 1137 Newmark Building | mkillion@illinois.edu | (217) 300-1719

-Marc Killion has extensive experience in the design and planning of large-scale structural and material testing experiments.
-He oversees the maintenance of the facility, mechanical equipment, and servo-hydraulic systems.
+Marc A. Killion has extensive experience in the design and planning of large-scale structural and material testing experiments.
+Mr. Killion is supervisor of the CEE Machine Shop.
+He also oversees the maintenance of the facility, mechanical equipment, and servo-hydraulic systems.

 Andy D. Weger, NSEL Research Technician